 The infamous stabbing sequence was achieved with an insert puppet head, which featured an actual rigid horn.
 It was mounted on a gimbal, and the puppeteers would just have to ram it back and forth.
 The actor playing the victim had his head and shoulders sticking out from a hole in the wall; a dummy of the rest of the body was made to receive the damage from the horn.

-The first Monster Dana and Marty encounter in the cages sequence is the Werewolf.
-Drew Goddard had precedent experiences with Werewolf stories during the production of Buffy: The Vampire Slayer.
-Unfortunately for him, the Lycanthrope featured in the series did not reflect his vision and was actually the result of a troubled process.
+The first monster Dana and Marty encounter in the cages sequence is the Werewolf.
+Following Drew Goddard’s unfortunate experience with the Buffy werewolf, he made sure that this time he would helm a design that would be 100% effective.
 David Anderson noted: “I think with something like Buffy, one of the reasons they ended up with a big hairy possum is you can get too many cooks in the kitchen, with too many ideas and too many egos standing there, but I knew where my place was.
 I would stand there with Drew, Constantine, and Norman Cabrera, knowing I was fourth on the list at that point, so I only threw in my two cents when I absolutely felt like it was important.”

 The Werewolf was sculpted by a team of artists led by Norman Cabrera.
 Two creature suits were built.
 Depending on the scene that had to be shot, two heads could be mounted on each: a mechanized head and a lightweight stunt head.
 In addition to the suit, AFX Studio built an insert puppet of the Werewolf’s upper body, complete with a fully mechanized hero head.
 Rich Cetrone was the actor who performed inside the suit. “when we had him in the first mock-up, everybody got really excited because his movements were so beautiful and powerful.
 In the end, it proved to be more useful to use him in wider shots with the full figure and use all of his gestures, rather than coming in tight on the mechanical head.”

-Straying from techniques precedently used by other special effects companies, AFX Studio did not use leg extensions for the Cabin Werewolf.
-Instead, the digitigrade legs of the creature were attached to the sides of the performer’s real legs — which wore a green outfit in order to be erased in post-production.
-The legs of the Werewolf would be puppeteered with the simple movements of the actor inside the suit.
-The technique made the suit simpler to perform in and excluded the necessity to use computer generated legs; legs with different attachment areas were made, and used depending on what a specific shot demanded.
+The Werewolf’s legs were attached to the sides of the performer’s real legs — which wore a green outfit in order to be erased in post-production.
+The legs of the Werewolf would be puppeteered with the movements of the actor inside the suit.
+The technique made the suit simpler to perform in and excluded the necessity to use computer generated legs; legs with different attachment areas were made, and used depending on the requirements of the shot.

 Allegedly, the Werewolf was originally supposed to be killed by bullets at the end of the film.
-The sequence was however changed due to the fact the gun did not contain silver bullets.
-Whedon stated: “I had a favourite moment of writing, which was when I was writing the last scene and Drew was working on another scene, and I came upstairs and I went, ‘Drew, they have a gun without silver bullets.
+Not wanting the monster to die, Whedon found an appropriate excuse: “I had a favourite moment of writing, which was when I was writing the last scene and Drew was working on another scene, and I came upstairs and I went, ‘Drew, they have a gun without silver bullets.
 Can the Werewolf just run away?’
 And Drew, without looking back, just said ‘I was worried about that, too.’
 That was the moment I went, ‘I love my life.'”

-Actress Sigourney Weaver, who plays the ‘Director’ in the film, “had never been in a movie with a Werewolf, let alone one where she gets an ax in her head.
+Actress Sigourney Weaver, who plays the dorectpr in the film, “had never been in a movie with a werewolf, let alone one where she gets an ax in her head.
 So she had a lot of fun.”
-She was apparently very excited about starring alongside a Werewolf.
-“I have never seen anyone more excited about working with a Werewolf than Sigourney Weaver,” said Goddard.
+She was apparently very excited about starring alongside a werewolf.
+“I have never seen anyone more excited about working with a werewolf than Sigourney Weaver,” said Goddard.
 “She would ask everyday ‘is the Werewolf gonna be here, when is the Werewolf showing up, can I please get a picture taken with the Werewolf?’

-For more images of the Monsters of the Old World, visit the Monster Gallery.
+For more images of the monsters, visit the Monster Gallery.